Update resolved by the board of directors of IDEX ASA on 12 December 2017.

 The board instructions state that in situations when the chairman cannot or should not lead the work of the board, the longest‐serving board member shall chair the board until an interim chairman has been elected by and among the board members present.

-The board shall evaluate its performance and expertise annually.
+The board conducts a self-evaluation of its performance and expertise annually.
 Moreover, the board will resolve an annual plan for its work, with particular emphasis on objectives, strategy and implementation.

 10. Risk management and internal control